LauraRuis/groundedSCAN/README.md

 ## Data for Paper

 All data used in the paper can be found in compressed folders in `data`.
-To see how to read this data for a computational model and train models on it please refer t <TODO INSERT REPO>.
+To see how to read this data for a computational model and train models on it please refer to [this repository](https://github.com/LauraRuis/multimodal_seq2seq_gSCAN).
+Here the code for data generation, error analysis, and visualizing examples lives.

 ## Extra Documentation

-Find glossary in `documentation/glossary.md`.
+Find a term glossary in `documentation/glossary.md`.

 ## Getting Started